aces/Loris/modules/dicom_archive/README.md

 ## Purpose

-The DICOM Archive module provides a front end to view the metadata about DICOMs which have been inserted into the LORIS database via the imaging pipeline.
+The DICOM Archive module provides a front end to view the metadata about DICOMs which have been processed by the LORIS database via the imaging pipeline.
+It includes both failed and successful scans.

 ## Intended Users